-In this week’s LINC blog, Programme Tutor Rachael Ryan examines how you can make the story-telling experience a more inclusive one in your early learning and care setting.
+In this LINC blog, former Programme Tutor Rachael Ryan examines how you can make the story-telling experience a more inclusive one in your early learning and care setting.

 The benefits of storytelling include building caring relationships and supporting a child to develop their creativity and imagination.
 More on the benefits of storytelling can be found here.
 This blog will focus on supporting you to approach the story-telling experience in an inclusive way and will share some techniques to help you make stories a valuable experience for all.

 Story time is an activity used regularly in an early years environment but often is presented and used as a supervision or organisational tool, for example story time might happen directly after lunch to allow another early childhood teacher to clean up and prepare for the next activity, or it be used as a wind down activity after the children return from the outdoors area and preparing for collection time.
 Although there is nothing wrong with using a story to help with transitions – I wonder if the real value and learning experience is lost when the ‘story’ itself becomes the inferior motive.

 Also now consider the approach you take to these two situations mentioned above, in general do follow the same routine – one early childhood teacher at the top of the group and all the children sitting around in a semi- circle looking up towards the book.
 Think about how the experience is being offered to the children.
 This might work well if you have 22 children capable of sitting still, listening, being responsive at all the right times, and of course who are interested in the book you are offering.

 Think about what might happen in this situation if you have:

 - A child who is really active and enjoys movement.